dlin99/Django-Blog/README.md

 ## Structure
-In a RESTful API, endpoints (URLs) define the structure of the API and how end users access data from our application using the HTTP methods - GET, POST, PUT, DELETE.
-Endpoints should be logically organized around _collections_ and _elements_, both of which are resources.
+In this application, we provide endpoints for users to access the blog posts and blog comments from using the HTTP methods - GET, POST, PUT, DELETE.

 In our case, we have one single resource, `movies`, so we will use the following URLS - `/movies/` and `/movies/<id>` for collections and elements, respectively:

 Endpoint |HTTP Method | CRUD Method | Result
 -- | -- |-- |--